astronomer/deploy-action/README.md

 - Avoid manually running `astro deploy` with the Astro CLI every time you make a change to your Astro project.
 - Automate deploying code to Astro when you merge changes to a certain branch in your repository.
 - Incorporate unit tests for your DAGs as part of the deploy process.
+- Create/delete a Deployment Preview.
+A Deployment Preveiw is an Astro Deployment that mirrors the configuration of your orginal Deployment.

 This GitHub action runs as a step within a GitHub workflow file.
 When your CI/CD pipeline is triggered, this action:

 - Checks out your GitHub repository.
+- Optionaly create or delete a Deployment Preview to test your code changes on before deploying to production.
 - Checks whether your commit only changed DAG code.
 - Optional.
 Tests DAG code with `pytest`.
 See [Run tests with pytest](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#run-tests-with-pytest).
 - Runs `astro deploy --dags` if the commit only includes DAG code changes.